Primary Navigation Mobile

 The Qashqai Mk2 is a comfortable and refined motorway cruiser – advanced tech also reduces stress

-Road and engine noise have been reduced compared with the previous generation.
-The 1.5-litre diesel engine is a little less vocal than before and at motorway speeds both diesel and petrol units are whisper-quiet.
-Ride quality over imperfect surfaces is good too, so occupants are unlikely to be jostled around, even when the bigger 18- and 19-inch alloy wheels are fitted.
-The fitment of extra sound-deadening material, and thicker glass in the rear windows, has added to the comfort on offer.
+Nissan reduced road and engine noise compared with the previous generation car, too, by fitting some extra sound deadening and thicker glass in the rear windows.
+The 1.5-litre diesel engine is less vocal than before and at motorway speeds both diesel and petrol units are whisper-quiet.
+Ride quality over imperfect surfaces is good too, so occupants won’t be jostled around, even when the car’s riding on bigger 18- and 19-inch alloy wheels.

-Like the previous model, rear visibility isn’t fantastic though.
-The tiny third side windows in the large rear pillars don’t really offer a clear view for over-the-shoulder blindspot checking, so you’ll be relying heavily on the 360-degree view camera system.
+Like the previous model, rear visibility isn’t fantastic.
+The tiny rear quarter windows in the large rear pillars don’t really offer a clear view for over-the-shoulder blindspot checking, so you’ll be relying heavily on the 360-degree view camera system.